ceicke/mailinglist/README.md

 To set up and deploy the MailingList Lambda function, follow these steps:

-- Update the sourceEmail and listRecipients variables in index.js file with your desired source email and list of recipients respectively.
+- Update the `sourceEmail` variables in `index.js` file with your desired source email and edit list of recipients in `recipients.json`.
+- Manually setup the Lambda function once.
 - Make sure that you have AWS CLI installed and configured on your system.
-- Update the FUNCTION_NAME, HANDLER_NAME, ROLE_ARN, and REGION variables in the deploy.sh file to match your AWS Lambda function's name, the handler name, the role ARN, and the region where your Lambda function is deployed respectively​3​.
+- Update the FUNCTION_NAME (according to what you set up manually), ROLE_ARN, and REGION variables in the deploy.sh file to match your AWS Lambda function's name, the role ARN, and the region where your Lambda function is deployed respectively​3.
-- Run the deploy.sh script by executing the command ./deploy.sh in your terminal.
+- Run the `deploy.sh` script by executing the command `./deploy.sh` in your terminal.
+This updates your function.

 ## Note